discordjs/discord.js/docs/examples/moderation.md

 });

 client.on('message', message => {
-  // Ignore messages that aren't from a guild if (!message.guild) return;
+  // Ignore messages that aren't from a server if (!message.server) return;

   // If the message content starts with "!kick" if (message.content.startsWith('!kick')) {